 Finally, a top track system is less expensive than both options and is mounted to the deck’s surface or under an aluminum lid.
 This is generally the best option for freeform pools, but it will be a visible mechanism and a little unsightly compared to undertrack or recessed track systems.

 If you want any special features or customization of your automatic pool cover, this will significantly add to your costs.
-Therefore, if you want a customized cover lid or a higher-quality vinyl material for the cover, you’re looking at the higher end of the expenses range, and it would be wise to budget according to that.
+Therefore, if you want a customized cover lid or a higher-quality vinyl material for the cover, you’re looking at the higher end of the expense range, and it would be wise to budget according to that.

 Installation Costs and Warranty

 Costs of installation will vary depending on the manufacturer and the crew installing it.
 You would also need to plan for any additional wiring or electrical configuration by a licensed electrician.
-It’s best to get an onsite estimate from a pool professional, along with details on warranty, estimated installation timeline (it usually takes a day or two), and any other project details.
+It’s best to get an onsite estimate from a pool professional, along with details on warranty, estimated installation timeline (usually takes a day or two), and any other project details.

 Automatic Pool Covers Maintenance Cost

 Automatic pool covers are relatively easy to maintain.
-Simply make sure the equipment is kept clean and oiled, and ensure that the cover does not take on too heavy a load during snowstorms or other extreme weather events.
+Simply make sure the equipment is kept clean and oiled, and ensure the cover does not take on too heavy a load during snowstorms or other extreme weather events.
 Furthermore, since it is a complicated piece of machinery, it would be best to have it serviced by a local pool professional every season to ensure everything is working well and in good shape.

 While the costs of such a visit would depend on the professional, you can roughly budget around $150 – $200 for a simple servicing check-up.
 Keep in mind that additional repair expenses will be necessary if something is wrong with the equipment.